epics-modules/gtest/README.md

 supported out-of-the-box.
 Using the provided compatibility rules file, full functionality is available with older releases.

-- A compiler that implements the C++11 standard.
+- A compiler that implements the C++11 standard. \
+Microsoft Visual C++ needs to be from Visual Studio 2015 or newer.

 ## Usage